Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Redeploy_Services.md

    ncn-m# git commit -m 'Add customizations.yaml from site-init secret'
    ```

+### Modify the Customizations

-### Modify the customizations to include the added or removed storage node
+Modify the customizations to include the added or removed storage node.

 1. Retrieve an API token.